 The results?
 My research and clinical trial protocol have put me in a position where my tumors have shrunk by 22 percent after just six infusions.
 The side effects, as documented in the company’s prior trial results, allow me to stay strong and engaged in life.

 I consider myself lucky; I became an advocate for myself.
 In my quest, I met an oncologist who told me to listen to my heart, empowering me to evaluate and reject protocols that did not support my objectives.
+Find out professional roofing services in san diego california here.

 It should be stressed that both traditional tactics and clinical trials have their places.
 My point is that patients with cancer need to become much more aware of clinical trials early in the course of treatment and take advantage of the additional choices that are available to us.
 Without patient participation in trials, there is no way to validate new learning to save lives.